thehappycheese/megalinref/readme.md

 )

 assert retult == {
   'feature': {
         'ROAD': 'H016',
-        'CWY': 4,
+        'CWY': 'Left',
         'START_SLK': 9.84,
         'END_SLK': 10.68,
         'START_TRUE_DIST': 9.84,
         'END_TRUE_DIST': 10.68,
-        'NETWORK_TYPE': 1
+        'NETWORK_TYPE': 'State Road'
     },
     'slk': 9.99999981522603,
     'true': 9.99999981522603,
-    'distance': 1.064734332392196e-14
+    'distance_metres': 1.1852499613658425e-09
 }
 ```

-> Notable issues:
->
-> - cwy is returned in enum form, not as text
-> - network_typ is returned in enum form, not as text
-> - distance is returned in degrees; it needs to be converted

-## 3. Why write a Python Library in Rust?
+## 4. Why write a Python Library in Rust?

-`megalinref` brings all the functionality of my [previous projects](#5-previous-projects) to into Python
+`megalinref` brings all the functionality of my [previous projects](#6-previous-projects) to into Python

 - by the power of a single `import`,
 - without sacrificing any speed to `geopandas`,